thechubbypanda/HackSoc-Rust-Talk/prompts.md

 - Introduce
 - {Rust game} Not about game, about language
-- {Rust logo} Joking aren't there enough languages, yes there are {Megamind}, rust is cumination
+- {Rust logo} You may think: Aren't there enough languages, yes there are {Megamind}, rust is cumination
 - Back up big claim with big claims {Rust site}
 - "Rust is blazingly fast with no runtime or garbage collector and it guarantees memory and thread safety" {Sweet jesus}
 - They aren't kidding, stands up to every word.